YOLOv6-3.0 vs YOLOv8: A Detailed Technical Comparison

 Weaknesses

-- Limited Versatility: Primarily focused on object detection, lacking the built-in support for other vision tasks found in YOLOv8.
+- Limited Versatility: YOLOv6 is primarily an object detector.
+It lacks the built-in support for other computer vision tasks like instance segmentation, pose estimation, or image classification that is standard in YOLOv8.

 Ultralytics YOLOv8